 In response, Ethnic Studies educators, youth, and communities formed the multiracial Save Arab American Studies Coalition to build support for authentic Ethnic Studies and to broaden awareness of the importance of teaching about Palestine.
 For two years, with support from the California Teachers’ Association, the coalition worked to defend the right of California’s six million K-12 students—more than 80% of them youth of color—to a curriculum reflecting their own experiences and histories.

 In March 2021, the California Department of Education approved a gutted, all-lives-matter curriculum.
 All 20 of the educators who drafted the original version of the curriculum demanded that their names be removed.
-But, as all struggles birth possibility, the struggle for authentic Ethnic Studies in California helped lead to CLES.
+Many of them became the core of the Liberated Ethnic Studies Model Curriculum Consortium, which provides curriculum and training in decolonial, authentic Ethnic Studies.
+And, as all struggles birth possibility, the struggle for authentic Ethnic Studies in California helped lead to CLES.
 According to Lara Kiswani, executive director of California Bay Area’s Arab Resource and Organizing Center, “We understood then that what happens in California has the potential to set the tone for the rest of the country, and in this case, that has been the unfortunate truth.
 What started out as an attack on Palestine became a full-fledged assault on the pedagogy and framework of Ethnic Studies.”

 CLES offers a vision in direct opposition to that gutted curriculum: